President, Liberty Square Group

 Academic Adviser to the Blue Lab

-Peter Ubertaccio is the Director of the Joseph Martin Institute for Law & Society at Stonehill College in Easton, Chair and Associate Professor of Political Science & International Studies, and public speaker at Why Politics Matters.
+Peter Ubertaccio is the Dean of the College of Arts and Sciences at Stonehill College in Easton, Chair and Associate Professor of Political Science & International Studies, and public speaker at Why Politics Matters.
 His work on political parties, marketing, and institutions have made him a key member of the Blue Lab™s professional leadership.

 Professor Ubertaccio is a member of the American Association of Political Consultants and has served three times as the Program Chair for the annual meeting of the New England Political Science Association.
 He received his Ph.D. in Politics from Brandeis University in Waltham, MA and lives on Cape Cod where he is on the Board of Directors of the OpenCape Corporation and the Sandwich Economic Initiative Corporation.